frederikespersen/NonLinearDynamics/LAC Operon/README.md

-	Experiments/utils.py 	: Module containing functions and classes for running simulations Results			: Data (not included in online repo.) and logs of results of experiments Analysis		: Files for running analysis of simulations and reports hereof
+	Experiments/utils.py 	: Module containing functions and classes for running simulations Results			: Data (not included in online repo.) and logs of results of experiments Analysis		: Files for running analysis of simulations and reports hereof Testing                 : Files for testing the Experiments/utils module